 - Do Contrarian Investing.
 As an investor, wait until everyone is beating the heck out of a particular stock, and the negative drama has reached a fever pitch.
 There are lots of viral stories about doom out there, most of them with obvious hyperbole and hot air behind them.
 Alternatively, find a company that everyone is saying can’t fail (at the peak of hype bias), and short them at their peak.
 For more, read Contrarian Investment Strategies: The Psychological Edge, David Dreman, 2012.

-To an evo devo foresight practitioner, broadly aware of accelerating developmental trends and the Eight Goals (Chapter 3), it often seems like there is “Drama drama everywhere, and not a drop of good sense to drink.”
+To an evo devo foresight practitioner, broadly aware of accelerating developmental trends and the Eight Values (Chapter 3), it often seems like there is “Drama drama everywhere, and not a drop of good sense to drink.”
 So get out there and make your own! 🙂

 When you analyze a message, always consider the motivations of the messenger.
 In this particular case, it plays to both Navarro and Trump’s interests to scare us into thinking that globalization is a far worse process than it is.
 Their trade narrative is drama, not reality, because it downplays or ignores the accelerating innovation and technical developments that globalization has created, and the major threat reduction that occurs as the rich-poor income gap for all the world’s people continues to close, one of the greatest achievements of globalization since the 1970s.